 If you want to build your career in the heart of a city or work close to your First Nations community, chances are there's a skilled trades job that's right for you.

-Designed for eligible Indigenous students through the Indigenous Trades Training program initiative, this could be your answer to a hands-on career with competitive wages.
+Designed for eligible Indigenous students, this could be your answer to a hands-on career with competitive wages.

 Looking for course outlines?

 We provide an archive of course outlines for classes offered in previous academic years.